rorywalsh/cabbage_v1_old/Docs/checkbox.md

 **colour:1("colour")** Sets the colour of the widget when it is in its ON state.
 See above for details on valid colours.

-[icon="images/smallLogo.PNG"]
-You can create an invisible checkbox by setting the colour to something with an alpha value of 0.
+>You can create an invisible checkbox by setting the colour to something with an alpha value of 0.
 Images can then be placed under the checkbox to create an image button.
 See the PVSampler instrument as an example of this.

 **fontcolour("colour")** Sets the colour of the font to appear on the groupbox.
 See above for details on valid colours.